 Job Search

-What Can Online Vacancies Tell Us About Labor Market Conditions in Lower-Income Countries?
+What Can Online Vacancies Tell Us About Labour Market Conditions in Lower-Income Countries?
 Evidence from India

 Over the last decade, the rapid diffusion of internet technologies in lower-income countries has changed how employers and workers interact in the labor market.
 While the initial boom in online recruitment focused on higher-wage occupations, there now exist online search and matching services for lower-wage occupations, from domestic work to entry-level retail jobs.
 Harnessing these…